U.S. Resident Degree-Seeking Applicants Admission Requirements

 International and non-degree applicants click here.

 1. Application: Each applicant must submit a completed application with the non-refundable application fee to the Graduate School.
 Applications for admission must be received by the specified deadline based on desired program and entry term.
-Click here for the online application.
+Use the Apply Now button below to access the online application.
 Paper applications are only available upon request in the Graduate School office.

 2. South Carolina Residency Form: Applicants who claim South Carolina residency for tuition and fee purposes are required to complete a residency form.
 The residency form is included as part of the online application.
 If a paper-based application is requested in the Graduate School office, then a paper-based residency form will be provided at that time if necessary.
 Additional information may be requested if further clarification is needed upon review of the completed residency form.
 Only South Carolina residents are required to complete this form.